 “Water is now closer to us and affordable,” Hawayi said.
 She said that her children aren’t sick as much, and they can focus on school instead of finding water.
 “Much of the family time that was wasted in search of water will now be directed to other income generating activities.”

-The latrines are helping to make the safe place for Hawayi’s children to grow up.
+The latrines are helping to make a safe place for Hawayi’s children to grow up.
 You can help Food for the Hungry provide more water projects like the kind that helped Hawayi’s family.